Equivariant zeta functions for invariant Nash germs: Equivariant blow-Nash equivalence

 Let us first make precise definitions in the equivariant setting.
 Let $d \geq 1$ and equip the affine space $\mathbb{R}^d$ with a linear action of $G$ and the real line $\mathbb{R}$ with the trivial action of $G$.
 In this setting, a germ of an equivariant Nash function $f : (\mathbb{R}^d,0) \rightarrow (\mathbb{R}, 0)$ will be called an equivariant or invariant Nash germ.

-An equivariant Nash modification of such a germ $f$ will be an equivariant proper surjective Nash map $\pi : (M, \pi^{-1}(0)) \rightarrow (\mathbb{R}^d,0)$ between $G$-globally stabilized semialgebraic and analytic neighbourhoods of $\pi^{-1}(0)$ in $M$ and $0$ in $\mathbb{R}^d$, such that \begin{itemize} \item $M$ is a Nash manifold equipped with an algebraic action of $G$ (that is an action induced from a regular $G$-action on the Zariski closure of $M$), \item the action of $G$ on $M$ preserves the multiplicities of the jacobian determinant of $\pi$ along its exceptional divisors, \item the equivariant complexification $\pi(\mathbb{C}) : M(\mathbb{C}) \rightarrow \mathbb{C}^d$ is an equivariant biholomorphism outside some thin subset of $M(\mathbb{C})$ globally stabilized by the complexified action of $G$ on $M(\mathbb{C})$, \item $\pi$ is an isomorphism outside the zero locus of $f$, \item the composition $f \circ \pi$ has only normal crossings. \end{itemize}
+An equivariant Nash modification of such a germ $f$ will be an equivariant proper surjective Nash map $\pi : (M, \pi^{-1}(0)) \rightarrow (\mathbb{R}^d,0)$ between $G$-globally stabilized semialgebraic and analytic neighbourhoods of $\pi^{-1}(0)$ in $M$ and $0$ in $\mathbb{R}^d$, such that \begin{enumerate} \item $M$ is a Nash manifold equipped with an algebraic action of $G$ (that is an action induced from a regular $G$-action on the Zariski closure of $M$), given by algebraic isomorphisms $\delta_g$, $g \in G$, \item the equivariant complexification $\pi(\mathbb{C}) : M(\mathbb{C}) \rightarrow \mathbb{C}^d$ is an equivariant biholomorphism outside some subset of $M(\mathbb{C})$ of codimension at least $1$, globally stabilized by the complexified action of $G$ on $M(\mathbb{C})$, \item $\pi$ is an isomorphism outside the zero locus of $f$, \item the irreducible components of $(f \circ \pi)^{-1}(0)$ which are not exceptional divisors of $\pi$ do not intersect, \item the action of $G$ on $M$ preserves globally each exceptional divisor of $\pi$, \item the composition $f \circ \pi$ and the jacobian determinant $jac~\pi$ of $\pi$ have only normal crossings simultaneously, on which the action of $G$ on $M$ can be locally linearized in the following meaning : \\